How to Install Vivaldi Browser on Debian

 sudo rm /etc/apt/sources.list.d/vivaldi.list

-Then verify the warning is resolved:
+Then verify the fix worked:

 sudo apt update